6 Expert Tips to Start Your Side Hustle

 “If I had stayed at my full-time job, I wouldn't have minded doing the work; it just would not have fueled my passion, whereas the creative work I did in my side business challenged me and kept me motivated.”

-3. Do your research to make sure no hustles you.
+3. Do your research to make sure no one hustles you.

-If you’re looking for a side gig that involves working for someone else, there’s always the chance that you’re going to get rolled.
-So take precautions.
+If you’re looking for a side gig that involves working for someone else, there’s always the chance of being taken advantage of.
+It’s advisable to take precautions.

 “I mostly find my side gigs posted on Craigslist,” says Lori Cheek, founder and CEO of dating app Cheekd.
 “You can definitely cross a lot of sketchy offerings but once you find the legit companies, you can sign up for their mailing lists where you’ll get to be the first to hear about new money-making opportunities.